 - Reduce the heat to low and simmer for 10 minutes.

 - Remove from heat and cool completely.

-- Store in refrigerator until ready to use.
+- Sieve and store in refrigerator until ready to use.

 Prepare the Almond Filling

 - In the bowl of mixer or by hand, combine the butter, salt, and sugar.

 - Add the 1 whole egg and additional 1 egg white.

 - Cover and refrigerate for at least 30 minutes before constructing the galette.

 Prepare the Galette

 - Roll the pastry dough to 1/8 inch thickness or unfurl pre-rolled sheets of puff pastry.